Measurements that apply to SAP Holds

 - Once a student has reached 75% of the program’s published length in attempted credit hours, a Timeframe Alert (TFA) indicator will be placed on the student’s academic record to alert the student that he or she is reaching the limit of financial aid eligibility for his or her program.

-Students must successfully complete at least 67% of all (cumulative) course credit hours that are attempted.
-Completion rate is calculated by dividing the number of credit hours the student has attempted into the number he or she has completed.
+You must successfully complete at least 67% of all (cumulative) course credit hours you attempt.
+Completion rate is calculated by dividing the number of credit attempted into number completed.

 - The following are excluded in the calculation of attempted hours